AndroidDeveloperLB/ChipsLibrary/README.md

 What's different from the original library :

-1. It's easy to import and build on Eclipse.
+1. It's easy to import and build on Eclipse. :)

-2. Removed buggy dragging feature and its
+2. Removed buggy dragging feature and the classes it uses.

 3. fixed setOnItemClickListener (for clicking on chips) so that it will use both the chips library's logic AND your code.